MenaceSan/GrayCore/README.md

 __GNUC__ 64 bit sync exchange in 32 bit code. _InterlockedCompareExchange64
 Heap:Alloc() fail should not always assert. this may not always be fatal/unexpected.
 __linux__ getopt() like argument definitions for apps.
 Test UNICODE vs binary vs ASCII cFileText files.
-WriteString() and Seek(). enumerate devices/drives mounted on system.
+WriteString() and SeekX(). enumerate devices/drives mounted on system.
 LINUX write file attributes? chmod() for particular user.
 Test - thread handling for cString. can multiple threads use instances of the same string ? instance interlock count delete works OK?